-Offsite backup software helps organizations to safeguard digital information from unexpected events which in one way or another represent data loss, partial or total, which may affect the organizations operation.
+Offsite backup solutions help organizations to safeguard digital information from unexpected events which in one way or another represent data loss, partial or total, which may affect the organizations operation.

 For protection of digital information, two different approaches are typically used for the destination of backups: local and/or remote locations.